CA-95

-The CA-95 is a highly mobile, short range, Romanian native-made amphibious self-propelled anti-aircraft weapon, currently in service with the Romanian Land Forces.
+The CA-95 is a highly mobile, short range, low altitude Romanian native-made amphibious, infra-red guided surface-to-air missile system, currently in service with the Romanian Land Forces.
 The CA-95 is the Romanian variant of the Soviet 9K31 Strela-1 system.
 It can carry four infrared-guided surface to air missiles and has a firing range of approximately 4.2 km.
 Each TEL consists of two pairs of ready-to-fire missiles, mounted in boxes on either side of a turret on a TAB-79 amphibious vehicle.
 It can engage targets flying between 50 and 3,500 meters.

 In 2025, CA-95 systems have been seen in use with the Armed Forces of Ukraine.